-Because these conditions typically are identified in children around 3 years of age -- a critical period in a child's development -- they are called developmental disorders.
-The condition actually starts far earlier than age 3, but parents often do not notice a problem until the child is a toddler who is still not walking, talking, or developing in the ways other children of the same age are.
+Because these conditions typically are identified in children around age 3 -- a critical period in a child's development -- they are called developmental disorders.
+The condition actually starts far earlier than age 3, but parents often do not notice a problem until the child is a toddler, when differences in children of the same age can be more obvious or noted.
+These children may still not be walking, talking, or developing in the same way as their peers.

 Autism Spectrum Disorders

 The forms of autism are thought to overlap considerably.
 But the fact that

 there is wide variation in symptoms among children with autism led to the

 Autism seems to be on the rise, and autism spectrum disorders affect between